 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the fair values of financial instruments.
 The Bank's operations are subject to interest rate risk associated with mismatches between interest bearing assets and interest bearing liabilities.
-The mismatch is characterised by a large maturity gap between the interest fixing period of assets and liabilities with a large amount of liabilities being demand deposits while the interest rates of assets are generally fixed for a long period resulting in a yield curve risk for the Bank.
-Note 39 to the Bank's Interim Financial Statements as at 30 September 2014 provides further information on the Bank's maturity asset and liabilities due to different types of floating rate calculations in different currencies, of which the largest is euro.
+This mismatch is characterised by a large gap between the interest fixing period of assets and liabilities, with a large amount of liabilities being demand deposits while the interest rates of assets are generally fixed for a long period resulting in a yield curve risk for the Bank.
+Note 39 to the Bank's Interim Financial Statements as at 30 September 2015 provides further information on the Bank's interest rate risk.
+The Bank also faces interest basis risk between interest bearing assets and interest bearing liabilities due to different types of floating rate indices in different currencies, of which the largest is EUR.

-The Bank's strategy for managing its interest rate risk is to strive for an interest rate balance between assets and liabilities by offering deposit incentives and by targeted lending practices.
+The Bank's strategy for managing its interest rate risk is to strive for an interest rate balance between assets and liabilities by targeted lending practices.

-Inflation Risk
+Indexation Risk

-The Bank is exposed to inflation risk when there is a mismatch between its inflation-linked assets and liabilities.
-As at 30 September 2014, the total amount of the Bank's inflation-linked assets was ISK 297.5 billion and the total amount of its inflation-linked liabilities was ISK 199.0 billion.
+The Bank is exposed to inflation risk when there is a mismatch between its index-linked assets and liabilities.
+As at 30 September 2015, the total amount of the Bank's indexed-linked assets was ISK 304.7 billion and the total amount of its inflation-linked liabilities was ISK 216.6 billion.
 See note 39 to the Interim Financial Statements.